crodier/software-blog/_posts/2025-02-23-on-leadership.md

 Leadership is the art of being the bigger person.
 A few examples and quotes capture this most beautifully.
-My son Patrick said to me "the Ying and the Yang of life is one person bing nice and one being mean.
+My son Patrick said to me "the Ying and the Yang of life is one person being nice and one being mean.
 This should be expected, and not an aberration."
 Wise words from my 17-year-old son.